 You get a solution installed on your personal server.
 If you wish, you get updates and additional options from the developer of the chosen CRM system.

 If you’re up to SaaS, get ready for some restrictions.
 You won’t have a chance to alter the system yourself, because all software tools and solutions are controlled by the provider.
 Generally, such CRM systems allow you to set up the access rights for your staff, integrate some additional options (like getting data from the website or a possibility to save info about the incoming calls), change the layout with the help of the construction tool, manage the reports, etc. But all of this will be kept on the servers of your CRM system developers.

-It’s also important to realize that with SaaS you’ll have to provide constant and stable internet connection.
-It’s natural that internet is tightly linked to any type of business nowadays.
-Absence of connection slows down a lot of business processes.
+It’s also important to realize that with SaaS you’ll have to provide a constant and stable internet connection.
+It’s natural that the internet is tightly linked to any type of business nowadays.
+The absence of connection slows down a lot of business processes.
 The optimal solution is getting an additional back-up internet channel.

 Advantages of SaaS: